alexandrecz/d3jsDonutsCharts/README.md

 # d3jsDonutsCharts
-Simple sample using ReactJS + D3JS and Vice
+Simple sample using ReactJS + D3JS and Vite